Concepts

 |---|---|---|

-| API | Fastify + Apollo GraphQL | Authentication, permission checks, skill resolution, tool routing |
+| API | Fastify + Apollo GraphQL | Authentication, permission checks, skill and catalog resolution, OAuth authorization server |

-| Database | Dgraph (graph DB) | Stores workspaces, skills, hats, MCP configs, and their relationships |
+| Database | Dgraph (graph DB) | Stores workspaces, skills, roles, MCP configs, and their relationships |

-| Message Bus | NATS | Real-time communication between API, runtimes, and agents |
+| Message Bus | NATS | Real-time communication between the API, the MCP server, and runtimes |

 | Frontend | React + Vite + Tailwind | Management console for configuring everything |

-| Runtime | Distributed Node.js | Runs MCP server processes and routes tool calls |
+| Runtime | Distributed Node.js | Runs MCP server processes and skill scripts, and calls out to external services |

 What Happens When an Agent Calls a Tool